 - Mental or Physical Disability: The civil rights of people with diagnosed or perceived disabilities are protected in New Jersey under the laws against discrimination.
 Employers and housing authorities are required to provide reasonable accommodations for access to employment and housing for the physically and mentally disabled.

 - AIDS/HIV Status: Discrimination based on a person’s AIDS or HIV status is forbidden under the NJLAD.
 An individual is not required to disclose their AIDS/HIV status, but if it becomes known that the person is in fact infected with the HIV or AIDS virus, they are entitled to fair and equal treatment under the law.

 The New Jersey Employment Lawyers at Sidney L. Gold & Associates Know New Jersey’s Laws Against Discrimination

 The New Jersey discrimination lawyers at Sidney L. Gold & Associates provide knowledgeable and expert representation to those who have faced discrimination.
 Our NJ employment lawyers understand the intricacies New Jersey Law Against Discrimination and how it protects against the violation of civil rights to all employees and residents in the state.
-If you feel that you have been denied employment opportunities, housing, or credit and business contracts based on your race, age, sex, sexual orientation, gender identification, marital status, military commitment, mental or physical disability, or AIDS/HIV status, our New Jersey employment attorneys can help.
-Our discrimination attorneys will evaluate your case, advise you on the best way to proceed, and represent you in all proceedings.
+If you feel that you have been denied employment opportunities, housing, or credit and business contracts based on your race, age, sex, sexual orientation, gender identification, marital status, military commitment, mental or physical disability, or AIDS/HIV status, our New Jersey employment lawyers can help.
+Our discrimination lawyers will evaluate your case, advise you on the best way to proceed, and represent you in all proceedings.
 Call us today at 215-569-1999 to schedule an appointment with a qualified New Jersey employment lawyer or contact us online.